openstack-archive/sahara/doc/source/reference/plugin-spi.rst

 Optional method which packs an image for registration in Glance and use by Sahara.
 This method is called from the image generation CLI rather than from the Sahara api or engine service.
-See :doc:`image-gen`.
+See :doc:`../contributor/image-gen`.

 *Returns*: None (modifies the image pointed to by the remote in-place.)